olegdevzp/Docs/node.js/junior-backend-nodejs-interview-questions.md

 ### 5. What are Streams in Node.js?
 **Answer:**
+**Literal Definition:** Streams are objects for handling reading/writing data continuously in chunks rather than loading everything into memory at once.
+This is especially useful for large files or real-time data.

 Streams are objects for handling reading/writing data continuously in chunks rather than loading everything into memory at once.
 This is especially useful for large files or real-time data.

 **Why use Streams?**